haseeb0929/Entertainment-Tracker/Readme.md

 2. Navigate to project folder
 3. For frontend-only: Open `index.html` in browser
    For fullstack: Run `npm install && npm start` for frontend and backend
-4. Ensure the database server is running (if backend exists)
+4. Ensure the database server is running

-## Screenshots
-_Add screenshots of the dashboard, adding items, etc._

 ## Results / Key Points
 - Helps users track entertainment effectively